HelpGiveThanks/HGTconfiguration/README.md

      1. Click the 'Edit' button in the top menu bar to open it.
      1. In the popup window that opens, click the 'Edit' button.
      1. Copy the text below and paste it into the index.html file: ```<meta http-equiv="refresh" content="0; url=http://YOURWEBSITE.COM/wsp/" />```
-     1. Replace 'YOURWEBSITE.COM' with your website's url = name and .com, .org, etc.
+     1. In this index.html file, replace 'YOURWEBSITE.COM' with your website's url = name and .com, .org, etc.
      1. Click the 'Save Changes' button.
      1. Check out your website's new false front by typing in your website's url: YOURWEBSITE.COM.